Data Risk Management: Framework, Assessment & Strategies

 5. CheckPhish (by Bolster)

-CheckPhish is a free phishing URL scanner that analyzes domains for malicious intent.
-Enter a URL and the tool returns a risk assessment based on multiple factors including domain age, SSL configuration, page content, and known phishing patterns.
+CheckPhish is a phishing URL scanner that analyzes domains for malicious intent.
+Enter a URL and the tool returns a risk assessment based on domain age, SSL configuration, page content, and known phishing patterns.

 The tool also generates domain permutations to show typosquatting variations of any domain you own.
-This helps security teams understand their attack surface before registering defensive domains.
+This helps you understand your attack surface before registering defensive domains.

-CheckPhish works well for ad-hoc analysis during incident response or security awareness training demonstrations.
+CheckPhish works well for ad-hoc analysis during incident response or security awareness training.
 For continuous monitoring, Bolster’s paid platform provides ongoing coverage.

 6. EasyDMARC Phishing Link Checker

-The integration with EasyDMARC’s DMARC monitoring platform makes it useful for organizations already using their email authentication tools.
-URL scanning becomes part of a broader email security workflow.
+The integration with EasyDMARC’s DMARC monitoring platform makes it useful if you’re already using their email authentication tools.

 7. PhishTool